redZeroZero/sqlBuilder/README.md

 sp.params(); // ["Do%"]
 ```

-Implement `Dialect` (see `core/.../OracleDialect`) to customize quoting, pagination, and function rendering.
+Implement `Dialect` (see `core/.../OracleDialect` or `PostgresDialect`) to customize quoting, pagination, and function rendering.
 Because `QueryImpl` and all transpilers consult the dialect via `DialectContext`, the rest of the DSL automatically respects your rules.
+The helpers in `Dialects` expose the built-in implementations (e.g., `Dialects.postgres()`), and you can set a schema-wide default via `schema.setDialect(...)`.

 ### Registering Functions